 On the hike towards the High Falls, you can observe the Two-Step Falls, about a 1.2-mile walk along the trail.

 Located within Tettegouche State Park, the High Falls of the Baptism River is the highest waterfall entirely in Minnesota.
 As one of the major highlights of the state park, the waterfall is only a 1.5-mile hike to view.
-To see the falls from the bottom, it’s a fairly steep hike down and back – but the view is definitely worth the effort!
+Seeing the falls from the bottom is a fairly steep hike down and back – but the view is definitely worth the effort!